Percussion band marching along Ipanema Beach playing favorite Carnaval songs to thousand of revelers.

 Neighborhood Blocos

-Moving on to neighborhood Blocos, these are typically created by a group of friends who love their ‘bairro’ and Carnaval.
+Moving on to neighborhood Blocos, these are typically created by friends who love their 'bairro' and Carnaval.
 They may remain stationary or follow a pre-determined route.
 These events welcome revelers from all over town, and the typical soundtrack is composed of songs that everyone can sing along to.
-Carnaval classics, marchinhas, and memorable sambas are performed by the percussion band.
+The percussion band performs Carnaval classics, marchinhas, and memorable sambas.

-Larger Blocos, such as Simpatia é Quase Amor in Ipanema, attract as many as 200k revelers!
-They even have a theme song that everyone is supposed to learn and sing.
-Later they play the traditional repertoire.
-Vocalists stay on top of a sound truck followed by the percussion band with thousands upon thousands of people dancing ahead and behind.
+Larger Blocos, such as Simpatia é Quase Amor in Ipanema, attract as many as 200,000 revelers!
+Each year, they compose a new theme song that everyone is supposed to learn and sing along.
+Later, they play the traditional repertoire.
+Vocalists stay on top of a sound truck, followed by the percussion band, with thousands upon thousands of people dancing ahead and behind.

 Juju Palito is a fabulous Carmen Miranda impersonator.

-Juju Palito is a fabulous Carmen Miranda impersonator, always with a new luxury costume made from scratch.
+Juju Palito is a fabulous Carmen Miranda impersonator, always with a new, scratch-made luxury costume.

 Themed Blocos

-Now let’s look into themed Blocos.
-Again, they come in all shapes and sizes and this may influence the songs that they play.
+Now, let's look into themed Blocos.
+Again, they come in all shapes and sizes, which may influence the songs they play.
 Sargento Pimenta, for instance, only plays songs by The Beatles, adapted to the Carnaval beat.
-Cordão do Boitatá is a specialist in Northeastern beats and songs.
+Cordão do Boitatá is a specialist in Northeastern beats and tunes.
 Rio Maracatu includes a lovely performance of traditional African-Brazilian music and dance.

 As we mentioned in the beginning, the choices are virtually endless.
-What we do, based on decades of experience with Carnaval in Rio, is reduce this list to a manageable format.
-We pick out Blocos that are always a sure bet in each category and list them day by day.
-Together with parties, balls, and the samba parade.
+Based on decades of experience with Carnaval in Rio, we reduce this list to a manageable format.
+We pick out Blocos that are always a sure bet in each category and list them day by day, together with parties, balls, and the samba parade.
+Carnaval Party Planner..

 About Costumes

 We know that a lot of people feel silly wearing a mask or a costume.
 Here is a perfect chance for a breakthrough!
-If you’re from out of town your friends will never see – until you publish your photos, and you will.
-Unless there’s a theme, there’s no theme.
-Gladiators, fairies, gnomes, M&M’s, there are no boundaries.
+If you're from out of town, your friends will never see – until you publish your photos, and we know you will.
+Unless there's a theme, there's no theme.
+Gladiators, fairies, gnomes, M&Ms, there are no boundaries.

-The festive atmosphere is not particularly dominated by Halloween creatures, but if you can pull an Elvira or a credible Dracula you will be noticed.
+The festive atmosphere is not particularly dominated by Halloween creatures, but if you can pull off an Elvira or a credible Dracula, you will be noticed.
+Don't even consider latex masks, as we are at the peak of summer.
 Friends who come in groups often wear coordinated costumes or accessories.
 Some even practice a choreography or a funny stunt.
 Masks, wigs, crowns, wings, hats, and eyeglasses, visit any of our photo albums for inspiration.

-Mulher Mangueira is seen all around town with her bigger-than-life character, with a butterfly costume on the photo.
+Mulher Mangueira is seen all around town with her bigger-than-life character, with a butterfly costume in the photo.

-Mulher Mangueira is seen all around town with her bigger-than-life character, wearing a butterfly costume on the photo.
+Mulher Mangueira is seen all around town with her bigger-than-life character, wearing a butterfly costume in the photo.

-Casa Turuna, on Rua Uruguaiana in Centro, is a historic shop where you will find everything related to costumes in one place.
-Other shops in the same area known as SAARA are also worth visiting if you have time on your hands.
-Otherwise, order online, I’ll never tell.
-Just keep in mind you will be facing the summer heat in a tropical city.
+Casa Turuna, on Rua Uruguaiana in Centro, was a historical shop where you used to find everything related to costumes in one place.
+Just like NYC's Halloween Adventure Shop, Turuna closed after the lockdown.
+But shops in the same area known as SAARA are worth visiting.
+Otherwise, order online, preferably from a traditional retailer.
+And remember that you will be facing the summer heat in a tropical city.

-Another factor you may consider is that in case you look fabulous everyone will ask you for a selfie.
-It’s a fact of life.
-People are in a festive mode, and they talk to strangers, interact, and may put their arms around your shoulders or waist for a photo.
-This is not considered disrespectful in any way, but it can be a sweaty experience.
-Having said that, chances are you will sweat anyway.
-Keep hydrated.
+Another factor to consider is that everyone will ask for a selfie if you look fabulous.
+It's a fact of life.
+People are in a festive mode.
+They talk to strangers, interact, and may put their arms around your shoulders or waist for a photo.
+This is not disrespectful in any way, but it can be a sweaty experience.
+Wear plain clothes if you're 'just watching,' and keep hydrated.

 A lovely couple of bodybuilders smiling in their costumes of Batgirl and Batman.

-Batman and Batgirl never looked so shapely!
-We love to run into friends that come to the Blocos every year, each one in a different costume.
+Batman and Batgirl have never looked so shapely!
+We love to run into friends who come to the Blocos every year, each in a different costume.

 Safety & Etiquette

-The first thing to consider is the safety of your feet.
+The first thing to consider is your feet's safety.
 Choose sensible shoes that offer some protection.
-You’re not going up and down a cobblestone street in Santa Teresa wearing high heels or flip-flops.
-You don’t want to keep looking down all the time to avoid a puddle or even broken glass.
+You're not going up and down a cobblestone street in Santa Teresa wearing high heels or flip-flops, and you don't want to keep looking down all the time to avoid a puddle or even broken glass.

-Several street vendors are authorized by the city to follow each Bloco.
-They offer sodas, water, beer, power drinks, mints, and whatever.
-The sale of alcoholic beverages in the street is allowed, yet the number of chemical toilets is always somewhat limited.
-Do the math, we are not here to patrol you.
+The city authorizes several street vendors to follow each Bloco.
+They offer sodas, water, beer, power drinks, mints, and more.
+Although the sale of alcoholic beverages in the street is allowed, the number of chemical toilets is always somewhat limited.
+Do the math.
+We are not here to patrol you.

-Do not wear valuable jewelry or expensive watches – whenever there’s a gathering of people pickpockets may try to take advantage.
+Do not wear valuable jewelry or expensive watches.
+Whenever there's a gathering of people outdoors, pickpockets may try to take advantage.
 We understand that many people have an umbilical connection to their smartphones.
-The best way to go is by wearing one of those money belts or pouches that go inside your clothes.
+The best way to go is to wear one of those money belts or pouches that go inside your clothes.
 Be street smart.

-As to where you should stay in a Bloco it’s up to you.
-While some people are in the middle of the street dancing, others just stand on the sidewalk and watch, or take photos.
-If you’re marching with a Bloco, usually it’s more fun to stay ahead of the percussion band.
-Just avoid getting stuck in the middle of a crowd.
+It's up to you where you should stay in a Bloco.
+While some people are in the middle of the street dancing, others stand on the sidewalk and watch or take photos.
+It's usually more fun to stay ahead of the percussion band.
+Try to avoid getting stuck in the crowd.

-While it’s OK and quite common to ask people in costumes to stop for a photo, they may say no. Don’t take it personally.
-Cariocas are a friendly breed and you’re in a party, but we are in the XXI century.
-Be respectful and do not take liberties with people you do not know.
+While asking people in costumes to stop for a photo is OK, they may say no. Don't take it personally.
+Cariocas are a friendly breed, you're at a party, but we are in the XXI century.
+Be respectful, do not insist, and do not take liberties with people you do not know.
 Other than that, enjoy!

 A colorful group wearing Egyptian costumes.